logicalclocks/hops-examples/README.md

 2. For examples on customizing logging for Flink jobs on HopsWorks see [here](https://github.com/hopshadoop/hops-kafka-examples/tree/master/examples-flink).

 3. *StreamingExample* makes use of [here](https://github.com/hopshadoop/hops-util).
-When building this project, HopsUtil is automatically included in the assembled jar file.
+When building this project, Hops is automatically included in the assembled jar file.

 ## Job Logging